Do Foreign Companies Have To Follow FTC COPPA Regulations?

 Exhibiting a bit of Internet law diplomacy, the Federal Trade Commission gave BabyBus a month to review its product to make necessary changes.The next time someone answers “no,” to the question: “Do foreign companies have to follow FTC COPPA regulations,” set them straight using the BabyBus example.

 What Are The Main Things To Remember About The Children’s Online Privacy Protection Act (COPPA):

-- If your commercial website, app or platform is used by children younger than 13, you must adhere to restrictions outlined in the Children’s Online Privacy Protection Act – the only (currently) extant federal online privacy law in the U.S.
+- If your commercial website, app, or platform is used by children younger than 13, you must adhere to restrictions outlined in the Children’s Online Privacy Protection Act.

-- Even if tweens are not your target demographic, if you have “actual knowledge” that minors are using your commercial site or software, platform or application, then you’re beholden to COPPA regulations.
+- Even if minors aren’t your target demographic, if you have “actual knowledge” that they’re using your commercial site or software, platform or application, then you’re beholden to COPPA regulations.
 You’re best bet is to consult an FTC marketing lawyer to make sure you’re in the legal clear.

 What Does ‘Commercial’ Mean In Regards To The Children’s Online Privacy Protection Act?

 Unsure if your website would legally be considered “commercial” by a court?
 Have an Internet lawyer look at it.
 You may not think your website is “commercial,” but a plugin or process may deem it so in the eyes of the Federal Trade Commission.